 Besides domain name, you also need to check for availability of social media usernames.
 Use a tool such as NameChk.com to search multiple networks at the same time for the right name.

-Branding theory is a vast and complicated, but for naming your store, all you need to do is understand your product’s intrinsic and extrinsic qualities, and what your target customers value.
+Branding theory is a vast and complicated, but for coming up with business names ideas, all you need to do is understand your product’s intrinsic and extrinsic qualities, and what your target customers value.
 This will help you choose a short, pronounceable, memorable name that will let you stand out from the competition.

 - Every product has intrinsic and extrinsic quality cues.